zlsa/wasp-book/src/atmospheric-entry.md

-The _Wasp_'s four aerodynamic drag flaps deploy at four hundred and fifty kilometers above the surface.
+The four aerodynamic drag flaps deploy at four hundred and fifty kilometers above the surface.
 The flaps protect the delicate engines during the harsh atmospheric entry, as well as decreasing terminal velocity once in the thick soup of the lower atmosphere.
 The